Riverscapes/riverscapes-website-jekyll/Tools/Technical_Reference/Documentation_Standards/WebSites/testing_locally.md

 * `Ctrl-c` to exit the process.
 * If you change the `_config.yml` file you will need to exit the process and restart.

 ---------------------------

 ## OSX

-On mac it comes with ruby pre-install.
-You should be able to install `bundler` directly.
+Mac OS comes with ruby pre-install so you should be able to jump ahead and install `bundler` directly.

-Start at step #3 in the windows installation.
+Start at step #3 in the Windows installation instructions above.
 All the steps are the same from there.

 ### Advanced

-If you've somehow changed your OSX ruby installation or you wish to use your own version you can [install Homebrew](https://brew.sh/) to get things working
+If you've somehow changed your OSX ruby installation or you wish to use your own version you can [install Homebrew](https://brew.sh/) to get things working.